Symmetry Properties of Quantum Dynamical Entropy: Example Numerics: Cumulative AFL in Quantum Cat Map

-\item \textbf{Anticommuting unitary.} When $N$ is even but \textit{not} divisible by 4, and with particular constraints on $\bfA$, the $W$ operator anticommutes with $U$.
-This is proved in Appx.~\ref{sect:cat-AC-proof}.
+When $N$ is even but \textit{not} divisible by 4, and with particular constraints on $\bfA$, the $W$ operator anticommutes with $U$.
+This is proved in Appendix~\ref{sect:cat-AC-proof}.
 The existence of an anticommuting unitary induces a pseudospin structure in the unitary dynamics:

 where $\sigma_z$ is the Pauli-z matrix acting on a pseudospin, and $\overline{U}$ a unitary.
-The details of this are discussed in Sect.~\ref{subsec:anticommuting}.
+The details of this are discussed in Sec.~\ref{subsec:anticommuting}.